GeertJohan/diffsim/README.md

 ## diffsim

 diffsim is a program that simulates a bitcoin network.
-It's main purpose is to test existing difficulty algorithms and assist in developing a new algorithm.
+Its main purpose is to test existing difficulty algorithms and assist in developing a new algorithm.

 ### Install